MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-adjusting-instance-dashboard.md

 ---
 ms.assetid: 5cd69170-bfb6-4f02-a1a7-da8ab2a83ceb
-title: Adjusting Instance Dashboard in Management Pack for SQL Server Dashboards
+title: Adjusting instance dashboard in Management Pack for SQL Server Dashboards
 description: This article explains how to adjust instance dashboard
 author: TDzakhov
 ms.author: v-tdzakhov